crushed112/nodemailer-netlify-example-1298371928371289371/README.md

 Two versions here currently:

-1. /src/example.js is simplified with no validation and would need to be switched between handling html or json by commenting / uncommenting respective sections
+1. `/src/example.js` is simplified with no validation and would need to be switched between handling html or json by commenting / uncommenting respective sections
-2. /src/example.ts has validation and can be built with rollup/tsc for optimization
+2. `/src/example.ts` has validation and is bundled with rollup for optimization

 ## Usage